 Supervised shooting at the Jackson Hole Shooting Experience

-Stargazing at Rendezvous Park on Friday nights with Wyoming Stargazing
+Stargazing at Center for the Arts on Friday nights with Wyoming Stargazing

 Our local rodeo on Wednesday and Saturday nights

 Biking along our many miles of well-maintained pathways throughout the valley